 Étretat is the best place to hike or to enjoy the sunset over the beach.
 To enjoy the best of Étretat, here are some spots you could easily visit in a day:

-Étretat is also a nice place to eat some seafood.
+Étretat is also a delightful place to enjoy some seafood.
 You can find a lot of restaurants serving local food in the downtown area.
-Nesrine strongly recommends “Le cloys Lupin”, one of the most popular places of the city.
+Nesrine strongly recommends “Le cloys Lupin”, one of the most popular places in the city.

 If you want to extend the trip, you can visit Fécamp, also well-known for its chalk cliffs: it is a 3- to 4-hour-long hike along the beach from Étretat.